ska-telescope/developer.skatelescope.org/src/tutorial/vault.rst

 Automatic secret synchronization
 --------------------------------

+.. _tutorial-vault-secret-sync:

 Picking on the previous example, we can experiment changing the password in Vault, and see the synchornization happening in real time.
 We can do that using a simple pod running a bash script.
 Note that in Kubernetes, secrets mounted as volumes are **automatically updated**, while environment variables are not:

 .. code-block:: bash
+   :caption: Create pod that consumes the secret

    kubectl apply -f - << EOF
    apiVersion: v1